Skip to main content

 }

-Double quotation marks can be added by doubling them inside strings """Hello"", he said." will output "Hello", he said
+Double quotation marks can be added by 'escaping' them with backslash / "/"Hello/", he said." will output "Hello", he said

 Functions